 Side: Serve the chicken pasta with a simple vegetable side dish like steamed green beans or asparagus.
 The fresh vegetables will pair beautifully with the rosemary cream sauce.
-Alternatively a crisp green salad and some focaccia would be great here.
+Alternatively, a crisp green salad and some focaccia would be great here.

-Wine: The rosemary cream sauce in this chicken pasta pairs extremely well with a lightly oaked chardonnay, although a white burgundy would be a great alternative and will work well with the seared chicken.
-For the red lovers you want something light and fruity like a gamay or a light pinot noir.
+Wine: The rosemary cream sauce in this chicken pasta pairs extremely well with a lightly oaked chardonnay, although a white Burgundy would be a great alternative and will work well with the seared chicken.
+For the red lovers, you want something light and fruity like a Gamay or a light pinot noir.

-Why not pin this recipe for Creamy Rosemary Chicken Pasta.
+Pin this recipe for Creamy Rosemary Chicken Pasta.
 Pin it here.

 Creamy Rosemary Chicken Pasta